memermaid/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 This project is a part of the course on Udacity - Programming for Data Science with Python.
-It contains a filtered bikesharing data provided by means of answers to the relevant questions about it.
+It contains a filtered Bikeshare data provided by means of answers to the relevant questions about it.

 ### Files used
 chicago.csv